WSU Press Job Postings

 Internship Opportunities

-Wayne State University Press is seeking a paid graduate student intern for the Winter 2023 semester, and invites students from backgrounds historically underrepresented in the publishing industry to apply.
+Wayne State University Press is seeking a graduate student intern for the 2024–2025 academic year and invites students from backgrounds historically underrepresented in the publishing industry to apply.

 According to a survey by Lee & Low, diversity in publishing matters because "The book industry has the power to shape culture in big and small ways."
 Yet, "79 percent of respondents identified as White.
 78 percent were women.
 88 percent were straight.
 92 percent were non-disabled.
 At a time when readers of all backgrounds were demanding to see themselves in books, the publishing industry came nowhere near to reflecting the rich diversity of the United States."
 Wayne State University Press particularly invites people of color; queer and trans people; and disabled people to apply for this internship.